All Episodes

 And everybody needs to allow the protesters who are going to protest anyway.

-He said, look, this is going to happen.
+He said, look, it's going to happen.

 So we need to let them do it peacefully, give them space, the sidewalks.

-But they are going to search for ways to make the optics of what the police do look to be less in your face.
+But they are not going to remove any of their tactical methods of dealing with unrest, but they are going to search for ways to make the optics of what the police do look to be less in your face.

 But even having said that, they will do what they need to do if the crowd gets violent.